NickLargen/Styled-Scroll/README.md

     }

 ###### Styling
 You can apply any styles that you want to customize the appearance.
-For example Chrome's overlayed scrollbar can be approximated by:
+For example Chrome's overlaid scrollbar can be approximated by:

     .styled-scroll-track {
         top: 0;